 Living in Cleveland

 We know that sometimes Cleveland has a bad rap.
 But Cleveland has many features and attractions that make it great place to live!
 For one thing, it has the high points of a big city without the big city hassles, like insane traffic or an exorbitant cost of living.
 Inexpensive housing is readily available near to the university.
+Come and see what it would be like to be a part of our CWRU MSTP family!

 Student Groups and Activities